mishra-aayush/Automated-Wallpaper-Downloader/README.md

 ## Before Scripting

-Without this, A user has to perform the following steps in order to download and store the wallpapers of his desired theme:
+Without the automation, the user has to perform the following steps in order to download and store the wallpapers of his desired theme:

 1. Open a web browser